-I’m a writer, editor, and researcher based in South-East London.
-I’m interested in work that combines the themes of heritage, history, education, storytelling and local politics.
+I’m a writer, editor, creative project manager, and researcher based in South-East London.
+I’m interested in work that combines the themes of heritage, history, education, storytelling and local communities.

 I’ve written for a number of publications, including Vice, The Guardian, and Dazed.
 And worked on projects with Glastonbury Festival, Shelter, Cable London, Secret Garden Party, Thames Festival Trust, and Independent Venue Week.

 In 2016, I edited The Shangri Liar for Shangri La’s 2016 Glastonbury programme.
 In 2016, I also graduated with 1st Class Honours BA in Sociology and Anthropology from Goldsmiths.